magento/devdocs/guides/v2.0/config-guide/multi-site/ms_websites.md

 {% endcollapsible %}

-## Add the store code to the base URL
+## Step 6: Add the store code to the base URL
 The Magento application gives you the option to add the store code to the site's base URL, which simplifies the process of setting up multiple stores.
 Using this option, you don't have to create directories on the Magento file system to store `index.php` and `.htaccess`.
 These files might get out of sync when you upgrade the Magento application in the future.

 For more information, see the [Magento User Guide](http://docs.magento.com/m2/ce/user_guide/stores/store-urls.html){:target="_blank"}.